TheNotary/game-sql-warden/README.md

 ## TODO

-- Do something about the panic on the map screen
+x Do something about the panic on the map screen

+- app.assess_db() will throw a panic if the user's SQL solution is incorrect........... wuuuuuuu!!!!!TTTTT

+- Capture the output from the test so the user has more feedback about what's is tested and what's wrong?

 - Make the start screen the map screen